Skip to content

 Fluency – reading words with less obvious decoding.

-Expression – using intonation and expression to bring the text to life!
+Expression – using intonation and expression to bring the text to life

 Phase 2 Pronunciation